fenago/kubernetes-course/md/Lab_11.md

 applications that depend on the state being persisted from one interaction to the next?
-Without certain guarantees such as predictable naming for the pods and dependable storage operations, which we will learn about later in the chapter, such stateful components may fail if Kubernetes restarts the relevant pods or moves them around.
+Without certain guarantees such as predictable naming for the pods and dependable storage operations, which we will learn about later in the lab, such stateful components may fail if Kubernetes restarts the relevant pods or moves them around.
 However, before diving into the details of the aforementioned topics, let\'s talk briefly about stateful apps and why it\'s challenging to run them in a